-9. Focus on your work strategy for future , it’s time to restructure your personal & professional portfolio
+9. Focus on your work strategy for the future, it’s time to restructure your personal & professional portfolio

 10. Watch comedy movies and videos, stay happy and keep laughing.
 Laughter is the best medicine as we have been told since time immemorial.

 So, enough with worries!
-Whether COVID positive or not, your mindset should be always positive.
+Whether COVID is positive or not, your mindset should be always positive.

 How AI can solve Mental Health issues during unprecedented times

-AI is transforming our lifestyle everyday.
-Earlier AI and machine learning was just in Chess games or language recognition programs, etc. But now AI is more than that.
+AI is transforming our lifestyle every day.
+Earlier AI and machine learning were just in Chess games or language recognition programs, etc. But now AI is more than that.
 Nowadays, from voice commands to self-driving vehicles, AI is everywhere.

 But the question is, “Can AI help us solve Mental Health issues in such unprecedented times?”

-Mental health stress due to isolation and loss are at the peak.
-Where most companies have doubled the number of counsellors and reach of Helpline Numbers, there are some companies that have entrusted this task to AIs.
+Mental health stress due to isolation and loss is at its peak.
+Where most companies have doubled the number of counselors and reach of Helpline Numbers, there are some companies that have entrusted this task to AIs.
 AI can be really helpful in this case as

 - AI can support Mental Health, available 24/7, anywhere you are.